Making the Best First Impression

 Our Top First Impression Tips

 - Make sure your website is mobile optimized (for phones and tablets).
 The bulk of online research now originates on mobile devices, so a well-designed mobile version of your website is now a must-have.
-According to socpub.com, 57% of users say they won’t recommend a business with a poorly-designed mobile site.
+57% of users say they won’t recommend a business with a poorly-designed mobile site.

-- The theme of your overall design should be clean and make it easy for users to navigate your website.
+- The theme of your overall design should make it easy for users to navigate your website.
 Keep menu names simple to understand, like “Products,” “About Us,” and “Contact.”
-Make all links clear and easy to find – it’s frustrating when it seems like text or an image is clickable, and then finding that it’s not.
+Make all links clear and easy to find.
+It’s frustrating when it seems like text or an image is clickable, only to find that it’s not.
 The easier it is for users to get around, the longer they will stay on your site, which could convert to a sale for you.

 - Choose design elements that fit your target market.
 Good content is only as appealing as its design.
-For example, frilly, colorful fonts may work wonderfully for a pastry shop’s website, but probably won’t work as well for a hardware store’s website.
+For example, frilly, colorful fonts may work wonderfully for a pastry shop’s website, but probably won’t be effective for a hardware store’s website.
 Stick to a coordinated color palette that reflects the “energy” of your business.
-For example, a spa might choose soothing blues and greens for their website colors, while a trampoline park would probably select vibrant reds and yellows.
+Figure out what mood you want to inspire in your website visitors and incorporate colors that reiterate that mood into your website.
+Source

 - A picture is worth a thousand words.
 Don’t overwhelm your visitors with blocks of text, especially on your homepage.
 Use images and minimal amounts of targeted, meaningful text to convey your message.

-- Avoid too many flashy elements – if your image sliders move too quickly or you have blinking text, it may be ineffective and frustrate your customers.
+- Avoid too many flashy elements.
+For example, if your image sliders move too quickly or you have blinking text, it may be ineffective and frustrate your customers.